schranz-search/schranz-search/docs/getting-started/index.rst

         Depending on the service after a few seconds up to a minute the service is ready to use.
         And you can continue with the next step.

+    .. group-tab:: Loupe

+        As `Loupe <https://github.com/loupe-php/loupe>`__ is PHP based build on top of SQLite, there is no service other service required to use it.
+        You just need to make sure that you have the required `sqlite php extension <https://www.php.net/pdo_sqlite>`__` installed.
+The php package manager `composer <https://getcomposer.org/>`__ should already tell you if you are missing the extension.

     .. group-tab:: Solr